Frederic Edwin Church

 Following the death of Thomas Cole, Church based himself in New York and quickly established a regular routine.
 In the Spring he would leave the city and travel the country, sometimes by foot, sketching the sights and scenery of his journey as he went.
 In late Autumn he would return to convert his sketches into paintings, in his studio, and endeavour to sell his work.

-Later, Church showed his landscape pictures alongside those by other members of the Hudson River School - like Thomas Cole, Albert Bierstadt, John F. Kensett, Asher Brown Durand, Jasper Cropsey and others - typically at the annual exhibitions of the American Art Union, the National Academy of Design, and the Boston Art Club.
+Later, Church showed his landscape pictures alongside those by other members of the Hudson River School - like Thomas Cole, Albert Bierstadt, John F. Kensett, Asher Brown Durand, and Jasper Cropsey as well as other wilderness painters like George Caleb Bingham (1811-79) - typically at the annual exhibitions of the American Art Union, the National Academy of Design, and the Boston Art Club.

 During his early formative years as a full-time painter, Church's scenic panoramas (like A Country Home, 1854) followed in the tradition of Romantic Classicism, idealizing the wild primeval beauty of the Hudson River region, and celebrating the simple life of the backwoods, a lifestyle soon to be promoted by Henry Thoreau (1817-62) in his highly successful literary masterpiece Walden, Life in the Woods (1854).